rdonoghue/tinyfate/readme.md

-Going to try to get the tinyfate text into sphinx.:wq
+Going to try to get the tinyfate text into sphinx.